Prag8855/aab/content/guides/german-health-insurance.md

 Do not choose private health insurance yourself.
 It's a really bad idea.
 The best way to choose is to [ask a health insurance broker](#insurance-brokers).
 Their help is free.

 [Feather](/out/feather-private) sells private health insurance.
 They are excellent, but they only sell insurance from a few companies.
-They might not sell the best insurance for your needs.
 To compare all insurance options, [talk to a broker](#insurance-brokers).

 [Ottonova](/out/ottonova) sells their own private health insurance.
-It's rarely the best option.[^77] Don't choose Ottonova directly.
-[Ask a broker](#insurance-brokers) to help you choose.
+It's rarely the best option.[^77] Don't choose Ottonova directly; [ask a broker](#insurance-brokers) to help you.
 If Ottonova is a good option for you, they will tell you.[^76]

 ## Other options